Neural network based time-resolved state tomography of superconducting qubits: Introduction

+To address these challenges, machine learning techniques have been increasingly adopted~\cite{Heisoo,Boissonneault}, offering a non-invasive approach to enhance quantum measurement fidelity without necessitating physical modifications to the quantum system~\cite{Hornik,Cybenko}.
+Neural networks, in particular, have demonstrated their efficacy in extracting meaningful features from raw data, bypassing the need for detailed error knowledge or reliance on predefined functions~\cite{Hornik,Cybenko}.
+For superconducting qubits, neural networks have been employed to improve the fidelity of state discrimination between the ground and excited states~\cite{Duan,Lienhard,Magesan}.
+They have also shown promise in analyzing joint states of multiple qubits.
+However, as the number of qubits increases, so does the complexity of the neural networks and the computational resources required.
+To date, neural networks have not been applied to perform complete qubit state tomography over extended periods, a task that requires a more sophisticated network architecture.

-In this paper, we present a time-resolved modulated neural network (TRMNN) specifically designed for the readout of a single qubit in arbitrary superposition states.
-Each modular unit employs a fixed neural network architecture, allowing for straightforward scalability by pairing one module with each measured qubit, and the architecture is adapted to continuous monitoring on the readout resonator, permitting complete state tomography over desired durations so that Rabi oscillations at desired time steps can be demonstrated.
+In this Letter, we introduce a time-resolved modulated neural network (TRMNN) specifically designed for the readout of single qubits in arbitrary superposition states.
+The TRMNN adopts a modular architecture, with each module featuring a fixed neural network, allowing for straightforward scalability by assigning one module per qubit.
+This design is optimized for continuous monitoring of the readout resonator, enabling comprehensive state tomography over user-defined durations, and facilitating the observation of Rabi oscillations at specific time intervals.

-The TRMNN is built upon a feedforward neural network (FNN) and undergoes supervised learning using sampled IQ-demodulated waveforms at the dispersive readouts when the qubit to be measured is in both the ground and the excited states.
-The network is modulated in the sense that each qubit in the system is paired with each identical network module which is trained from data tagged either as the ground or the excited waveform samples.
-Compared to raw IQ readout, the post-processing neural network further enhances the readout fidelity through learned recognition of the pure signals from the noises in the measurements.
-The neural network essentially generates a pair of similarity scores from each sampled waveform fed, which are determined from comparisons to the reference ground and excited state waveforms generated from past learning through tagged data.
-We find that the trained TRMNN has improved readout fidelities over Rabi oscillation measurements across various signal-to-noise ratio (SNR) settings.
-Especially for low SNR scenario, the fidelity is significantly improved by 23\%, from 0.801 to 0.985 and the sample variance is reduced by 49\%.
+The TRMNN is built upon a feedforward neural network (FNN) and undergoes supervised learning using demodulated waveforms of dispersive readout when the qubit is in superposition of the ground and the excited states, see Fig.~\ref{readout-arch}.
+The network is modulated in the sense that each qubit in the system is paired with an identical network module which is trained from data tagged either as the ground or the excited waveform samples.
+Compared to raw readout demodulated in the phase space, the post-processing neural network further enhances the readout fidelity through learned recognition of the pure signals from the noises in the measurements.
+The neural network essentially acquires node weights from reference waveforms associated with ground and excited qubit states through tagged data.
+A similarity score is subsequently generated through a linear output activation function by comparing each sampled waveform of unknown states to the reference waveforms.